Approvals for immunisation training programs and organisations delivering immunisation programs

 Approved immunisation training programs

-One of the requirements of the Code is that the registered health practitioner must have successfully completed an Approved Training Program.
-Any immunisation educational program that has been approved by another State or Territory Health Department for authorisation of registered health practitioners is recognised as an approved training program by SA Health for registered nurse immunisers.
+One of the requirements of the Code is that the registered health practitioner must have successfully completed an approved training program.
+Any immunisation education program that has been approved by another State or Territory Health Department for authorisation of registered health practitioners, is recognised as an approved training program by SA Health for registered nurse immunisers.
 For further information see approved immunisation training programs in South Australia.

 Approved immunisation organisations

-Authorised registered health practitioners must only administer the vaccines specified in the Code and as part of a program delivered by an Approved Organisation.
-Local Health Networks that are part of SA Health, SA Ambulance Service, councils and council subsidiaries are recognised health facilities and do not need to seek approval.
-Other organisations can apply to be approved by the Minister for Mental Health and Substance Abuse.
-For more information see approved organisations for delivering immunisation programs.
+Authorised registered health practitioners must only administer the vaccines specified in the Code and as part of a program delivered by an approved organisation.
+Local Health Networks that are part of SA Health, SA Ambulance Service, councils and council subsidiaries are recognised as approved health facilities and do not need to seek approval.
+Other organisations can apply to be approved by the Minister for Health and Wellbeing.
+For more information and an application form see approved organisations for delivering immunisation programs.

 Approved organisations must also register as a vaccination provider with the Australian Immunisation Register.

-For further information on immunisation training programs and approved organisations, contact SA Health's Immunisation Section or phone 1300 232 272.
+For further information on immunisation training programs and approved organisations, contact SA Health's Immunisation Section.